gabobert/fast-jlt/README.txt

 3. Usage
 --------

-From python use the class SubsampledRandomizedHadamardTransform in srht.py.
-It follows the scikit-learn interface.
+From python use the class SubsampledRandomizedFourrierTransform in SubsampledRandomizedFourrierTransform.py It follows the scikit-learn interface.
-From cython use SubsampledRandomizedHadamardTransform1d in SubsampledRandomizedHadamardTransform1d.pxy or the functions in random_projection_fast.pyx directly.
+From cython use SubsampledRandomizedFourrierTransform1d in SubsampledRandomizedFourrierTransform1d.pyx or the functions in random_projection_fast.pyx directly.

 See demo.py for a quick demo.